 Alternative fuel vehicles can reduce greenhouse gas emissions from vehicle operation by approximately 28% as compared to conventional petroleum-powered vehicles.
-Access to Level 2 charging stations will provide sufficient charging capacity for overnight charging of electric vehicles.
+Level 2 charging stations will provide sufficient charging capacity for overnight charging of electric vehicles.

-- Electric Vehicle: A vehicle that uses electrically charged batteries to provide all or partial energy to power an engine, while requiring connection to a power outlet for charging. - Level 2 Charging: A level 2 electric vehicle charging level as defined by SAE International's J1772 standard.
+- Electric Vehicle: A vehicle that uses electrically charged batteries to provide all or partial energy to power an engine, while requiring connection to a power outlet for charging. - Level 2 Charging Connector: A level 2 electric vehicle charging connector that meets SAE International's J1772 standard.

-- Charging stations that accommodate load-sharing are required.
-Charging stations with advanced metering systems can facilitate tracking of energy use and management of energy use costs by building owners.
+- Charging stations with advanced metering systems can facilitate tracking of energy use and management of energy use costs by building owners.
 A dedicated BC Hydro meter for the EV charging system will also allow building owners to track energy use and costs. - In underground visitor parking, designate space(s) for electric vehicle charging.